GiacomoPorpiglia/Attention-Translator/README.md

 # English-to-French Neural Machine Translation

 A PyTorch implementation of a Transformer-based translation model for English-to-French translation.
-This project implements the classic encoder-decoder architecture with attention mechanisms from scratch, inspired form the famous paper "Attention Is All You Need".
+This project implements the classic encoder-decoder architecture with attention mechanisms from scratch, inspired form the famous paper "Attention Is All You Need".<br>
+#### Disclaimer: The pre-trained model you will find under releases has been trained for only 21 epochs due to cost, so don't expect it to be the perfect translator!
+THsi project is intended as a way to familiarize with the seq2seq transformer architecture for now.
+Maybe in the future I will make a more serious training to have better performance!

 ## 📋 Requirements